 Next up is a trip up Mt Wellington (or just “the Mountain” to locals).
 Make sure you rug up warm and check that the road is safe if you are visiting in winter.
 It’s best on a clear day where you can get views all over Hobart and beyond.

 Other places worth visiting are the wharf area (make sure you eat plenty of seafood), the historic town of Richmond, Salamanca Market and the Air Walk at Tahune.
 You also shouldn’t miss the opportunity to see a Tasmanian Devil at one of the wildlife parks such as Bonorong WIldlife Sanctuary.

 There are a variety of day trips you can do from Hobart to see both attractions within Hobart and the surrounding areas.
-Click here to check out whats on offer.
+Click here for our guide on the best trips from Hobart.